10 Tips for Handling Irate Customers Like a Pro

 Dealing with abusive customers

 An abusive customer is at a whole other level.
 No employee should be expected to put up with personal insults.
-The key to managing abusive customers is to just listen calmly and remind the customer that the use of profanity or any other abusive behavior is never acceptable.
-It is best practice to warn abusive customers at least three times before ending the conversation with each warning increasing in directness and firmness.
+The key to managing abusive customers is just to listen calmly and remind the customer that the use of profanity or any other abusive behavior is never acceptable.
+It is best practice to warn abusive customers at least three times before ending the conversation, with each warning increasing in directness and firmness.

-Use of HOLD function
+Use of the HOLD function

 Avoid putting an irate caller on HOLD, where they may feel abandoned and out of control.
 This will only exasperate the situation and their emotions.
 Instead, manage dead air by informing the caller what you are doing while they wait.